carpentries-incubator/julia-novice/_episodes/04-pkg.md

 ~~~
 {: .output}

+Melissa can get back to the global environment using `activate` without any parameters.

 > ## Why use GitHub?
 >
 > Melissa could have added the JuliaHub version of Trebuchet.jl by